Made In Japan

 ORIGINALLY PUBLISHED: 01/30/2006

-Singer Ian Gillan -- who once played Jesus in Jesus Christ Superstar -- is in top form here, alternating between a rock growl, shrieks, a falsetto and a smooth ballad voice (on "Child In Time," he does all four).
-He and Rob Halford probably did more for metal vocals than most other singers, and hearing a genre in effect being defined is something.
+Singer Ian Gillan is in top form here, alternating between a rock growl, shrieks, a falsetto and a smooth ballad voice (on "Child In Time," he does all four).
+Although we take this for granted today, especially in the wake of Spinal Tap, Gillan really set the style for metal vocals, maybe more so than Robert Plant.

 "Child In Time" uses Gillan's voice as an instrument against the moody ballad, which gives way to a Jon Lord organ solo, which then speeds the song up and features Blackmore's excellent soloing for three full minutes before ending how it began.
 Likewise, "Lazy" betters its studio counterpart - minus the annoying metallic keyboard screech at the beginning, the song is looser and funkier.
 "Strange Kind Of Woman" is carried off well too.

-This leaves the two nadirs, "The Mule" and "Space Truckin'."
-So many live records insist on putting on the drum solo -- think "Moby Dick" or "Perpetual Change" off Yessongs -- and every time it's a momentum killer.
+This leaves the two problems, "The Mule" and "Space Truckin'."
+So many live records insist on putting on the drum solo -- think "Moby Dick" or "Perpetual Change" -- and every time it's a momentum killer.
 Seeing the solo is great, but even the most talented drummer can't sustain interest for that long.
-True, Paice molests his kit, and he's amazing, but six minutes?
-After that, it's just about Paice showing off.
+However, Paice gives it all he's got, and it's not half bad...better than the interminable solo on "In-A-Gadda-Da-Vida," I suppose.

 And "Space Truckin'" is awesome for five minutes and then falls apart.
 This one was definitely padded to allow all sorts of solos and to push its running time to 20 minutes, but it ends the album with a whimper because of this unnecessary length.
-Songs that are this long should be complete pieces, like "Tarkus," and this one is not.
+Songs that are this long should be complete pieces, or at least offer more than just wanking around to kill time.

 Rating: B